Chapter 24:

 "W-Woah, hey!"
 I fumbled the small device into my hands; it looked like a car key alarm.
 "Are you nuts?
 We could've been knee deep in cops!"

 "Heh, if you think that thing's freaky, just wait until you learn what it was inspired by."
 Asagiri trudged half-way back up the grass embankment and sat down.
-"This world is a small place after all."
+"This world is small after all."

 I was beyond confused at this point.
 I'd traveled all the way here from home to have some dramatic reunion with my girlfriend, but it's almost like she planned everything in advance . . .